-Each year the Funds will send investors an annual report (along with an updated Summary Prospectus) and a semi-annual report (or a notification of the availability of these shareholder reports), which contain important financial information about the Funds.
+Each year the Funds will send investors an annual report (along with an updated Summary Prospectus) and a semi-annual report, which contain important financial information about the Funds.
 To reduce expenses, we will send one annual report, one semi-annual report and one Summary Prospectus per household, unless you instruct us or your financial intermediary otherwise.

-If you would like further information about the Funds, including how they invest, please see the SAI, which is available on the Funds' website (https://www.hwcm.com/mutual-funds/resources/literature).
+If you would like further information about the Funds, including how they invest, please see the SAI, which is available on the Funds' website (www.hwcm.com/literature).

 The Funds' complete unaudited portfolio holdings as of each month-end generally will be available by the last business day of the following month on the Funds' website.
-This information will, at a minimum, remain on the Funds' website until the Funds' holdings for the subsequent month-end are posted to the Funds' website.
+This information will, at a minimum, remain on the Funds' website until the Funds file a list of their holdings in regulatory filings with the Securities and Exchange Commission for the relevant periods.
 A complete description of the Funds' policies and procedures regarding the disclosure of portfolio holdings can be found in the SAI.